Meet this year's class of Louisaian Food Fellows!

-Deadline for Applications is September 22nd
+Deadline for 2017 Participant Applications is Closed.

 Are you looking to be a change agent in Louisiana's local food system?
 The Louisiana Food Fellows program will give you the resources, skills, and inspiration you need to be the next leader in your community's local food movement.